galeone/igor/README.md

    - slice of struct `.Scan(&sliceOfStruct)`
    - single struct `.Scan(&singleStruct)`
    - single value `.Scan(&integerType)`
-   - a comma separated list of values (because `Scan` is a variadic arguments function) `.Scan(&firstInteger, &firstString, &secondInteger, &floatDestinaton)`
+   - a comma separated list of values (because `Scan` is a variadic arguments function) `.Scan(&firstInteger, &firstString, &secondInteger, &floatDestination)`

 - `Find` method does not exists, is completely replaced by `Scan`.